mayuridev/myblog/_posts/2021-04-24-CryptoGolf.md

 A   B   C   D   E   F --> t(A)^F  A  B  C  D  E
 ```

-One good technique when solving crypto challenges is to fix some controllable variables with “nice” values. one might intuitively try to set all the blocks except `A` to be 0, to avoid xoring a lot of blocks to simply the process a single bit.
+One good technique when solving crypto challenges is to fix some controllable variables with “nice” values. one might intuitively try to set all the blocks except `A` to be 0, to avoid `xor`ing a lot of blocks to simply the process a single bit.
 After 6 iterations, the process applied on `A`, `0`, `0`, `0`, `0`, `0` would result in the following block sequence:

 ```
 t(t(t(t(t(t(A)))))), t(t(t(t(t(A))))), t(t(t(t(A)))),